ohirose/bcpd/README.md

 as a single algorithm.
 The acceleration method called BCPD++ efficiently reduces computing time.
 The software has the following characteristics:

+- **Scalability**.
+It registers point sets containing over 10 million points.
-- It performs non-rigid registration with robustness against target rotation.
+- It performs non-rigid registration with robustness against outliers and target rotation.
 - It performs rigid registration and finds the overlap between partial 3D scans under appropriate parameters.
-- It registers point sets containing over 10 million points.

 For more information, see [Hirose2020a](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8985307) (BCPD) and [Hirose2020b](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9290402) (BCPD++).